emilypastewka/emilypastewka.github.io/posts/the_wilderness_year/content.md

 Someone asked me recently if I actually feel the impact of what I'm doing every day, or if it's just like any other job.
 I shared this:
 >My first day at Palmetto, the company all hands was about sales, and my gut reaction was, "this is not fun."
 And then I remembered: we sell solar.
 Every sale is equivalent to nearly 5,000 kg fossil fuels unburned.

 So yes, I spend a lot of time on standard business problems like sales.
-But I absolutely feel the impact every day.
+But I also work with energy data, and interesting models developed by the national labs, and no matter what I'm doing, I feel the impact every day.

-And on a really good day, I'm working directly with energy data, or thinking about problems far beyond solar.
-And that's what I'll get into in the next posts in this series.
+---

+This post is part of a series: [Back to My Roots in Cleantech](../back_to_my_roots_in_cleantech/)

 ---